-While getting around Namibia’s relatively few population centres is possible by bus, and even rail in some cases, in order to reach most of the parks, reserves and other places you are most likely to want to visit, you will need to book yourself on a tour or rent a car.
-Hitchhiking is now banned on some roads in Namibia and in national parks, but in other, more remote parts of the country it is almost the only way to get around if you are without your own wheels, but be prepared to pay the equivalent of a bus fare.
+While getting around Namibia’s relatively few population centres is possible by bus, and even rail in some cases, in order to reach most of the parks, reserves and other places you are most likely to want to visit, you will need to book yourself on a tour or rent a vehicle.
+Hitchhiking is now banned on some roads in Namibia and in national parks, but in other, more remote, parts of the country it is almost the only way to get around if you are without your own wheels, but be prepared to pay the equivalent of a bus fare.

 Despite the fact that the vast majority of Namibians do not own cars, organized transport is rather scarce outside the main population centres.
-Intercape Mainliner (w intercape.co.za) provides luxury buses, running daily services from Windhoek to South Africa stopping off at Reheboth, Mariental and Keetmanshoop; it also heads north to Oshakati, Ondangwa and the Angolan border at Oshikango, as well as to Livingstone in Zambia via Rundu and Katima Mulilo, and west to Swakopmund and Walvis Bay.
-Other private operators also run shuttles to specific destinations: Townhoppers (w namibiashuttle.com), and Welwitschia Shuttle (w welwitschiashuttle.com), both Swakopmund-based firms, operate daily air-conditioned shuttle services between the capital and the coast for around N$270.
-Ekonolux (w ekonolux6.wix.com) operates a less regular bus service to Katima Mulilo from Windhoek.
+Intercape Mainliner provides the most reliable luxury buses, running daily services from Windhoek to South Africa, stopping off at Rehoboth, Mariental and Keetmanshoop; it also heads north to Oshakati, Ondangwa and the Angolan border at Oshikango, as well as to Livingstone in Zambia via Rundu and Katima Mulilo, and west to Swakopmund and Walvis Bay.
+Other private operators also run shuttles to specific destinations: Townhoppers and Welwitschia Shuttle, both Swakopmund-based firms, operate daily air-conditioned shuttle services between the capital and the coast.
 Details are given in the relevant sections.
-There is also a twice-weekly (Tues & Fri) Orange Bus service – also known as the SWAPO bus – operated by Namib Contract Haulage (w kalahariholdings.com) that runs between Katutura and various towns in the north, including Oshakati and Ondangwa (N$200).
-Most people, however, get around on the cheaper, less comfortable minibuses that don’t have a fixed schedule; they leave when full and can be overloaded, and more prone to accidents but are faster.
-The 1200km journey between Windhoek and Katima Mulilo costs just under N$300.
+There is also a twice-weekly inexpensive Orange Bus service – also known as the SWAPO bus – operated by Namib Contract Haulage that runs between Soweto Market, Katutura and various towns in the north, including Oshakati, Outapi and Ruacana.
+Most people, however, get around on the less comfortable minibuses that don’t have a fixed schedule; they leave when full and can be overloaded, and more prone to accidents, but are faster.

 Given the distances involved in Namibia, it’s no surprise that there are internal flights available, patronized mainly by business folk.
-In addition to the international airport at Walvis Bay, small airports are scattered across the country at Katima Mulilo, Lüderitz, Oranjemund and Rundu.
-Air Namibia (w airnamibia.com) operates four flights a week on these domestic routes (two of which are direct) from Hosea Kutako International Airport.
-It also operates daily flights to Ondangwa, which leave from Eros Airport, Windhoek’s domestic airport 5km south of the capital, just off the B1.
+In addition to the international airport at Walvis Bay, small airports are scattered across the country at Katima Mulilo, Lüderitz, Ondangwa, Oranjemund and Rundu.
+Air Namibia operates several flights a week on these domestic routes from Hosea Kutako International Airport or from Eros Airport, Windhoek’s domestic airport 5km south of the capital, just off the B1.
 An up-to-date schedule of all their routes can be downloaded from their website.
-Domestic fares range from around N$1700 for Windhoek–Walvis Bay to around N$2500 to fly up to Katima Mulilo, at the eastern tip of the Zambezi Region, over 1200km from the capital by road.
 Additional airstrips serving charter flights are also dotted around; most of the isolated luxury lodges have their own landing strip.
 There are several good charter flight operators who regularly fly tourists between lodges, but it is best to ask the lodge(s) you’re staying at to advise on flights, since many have agreements with particular charter operators.

-Fares are inexpensive – N$139 from Windhoek to Walvis Bay for example – though it’s worth paying the extra N$30 for the fully reclinable seats available in business class.
+Fares are inexpensive – N$153 from Windhoek to Walvis Bay, for example, in high season – though it’s worth paying the extra N$38 for the fully reclining seats available in business class.
 Even then, however, the level of comfort is unremarkable – remember to take food with you, and a blanket to ward off the desert chill.
 Prices are slightly higher at the end of the month and during the December/January holidays.
-The rail network is owned by the parastatal TransNamib (t 061 2982624, w transnamib.com.na), and tickets can be booked at the various train stations in advance or on the day, when you should turn up thirty minutes before departure.
+The rail network is owned by the parastatal TransNamib, and tickets can be booked at the various train stations in advance or on the day, when you should turn up thirty minutes before departure.

 Driving tips and regulations

 Cars are driven on the left in Namibia, as in most of southern Africa.
-Although the quality of the roads is high, so is the accident rate, especially on gravel roads among foreign tourists who are unused to the conditions.
-Losing concentration at the wheel is also a hazard given the vast distances involved and the monotony of some of the driving, so making regular stops is essential.
-The speed limit is 120kph on tarred roads out of town, 60kph in urban areas, 80kph on gravel roads, and 40kph in reserves and parks.
+Although the quality of the roads is high, so is the accident rate, especially on gravel roads and for foreign tourists who are unused to the conditions.
+Losing concentration at the wheel is also a hazard, given the vast distances involved and the monotony of some of the driving, so making regular stops is essential.
+The speed limit is 120kph on tarred roads out of town, 60kph in urban areas, 80kph on gravel roads, and 60kph in most reserves and parks.
 Note also that seat belts are compulsory.
-Along the coast roads during the morning mist it’s recommended to drive with headlights on; drivers also tend to keep them on when there is a lot of dust around.
-A substantial number of accidents also occur from vehicles hitting pedestrians, or wildlife, more often at night, which is why driving in the dark if at all possible, especially on gravel roads or in the north of the country, where there are plenty of domesticated animals loose on the roads to add to the hazards.
+Along the coast roads during the morning mist, it’s recommended to drive with headlights on; drivers also tend to keep them on when there is a lot of dust around.
+A substantial number of accidents also occur from vehicles hitting pedestrians, or wildlife, more often at night, which is why you should not drive in the dark if at all possible, especially on gravel roads or in the north of the country, where there are plenty of domesticated animals loose on the roads to add to the hazards.

 By organized tour

 If you don’t have your own vehicle, or don’t want to spend hours driving, the easiest way to visit places is to go on an organized tour or safari.
 These can be organized via one of the specialist tour operators in your home country, or through one of the Windhoek- or Swakopmund-based tour operators.
-These range from a budget overnight camping trip to Sossusvlei for under N$3000/person to bespoke tours for as long and as far as you like to suit a range of budgets.
+These range from a budget three-day camping trip to Sossusvlei for N$5200/person to bespoke tours for as long and as far as you like to suit a range of budgets.

-While you’d imagine the hot dusty roads and huge distances between sights would deter most people from pedalling round Namibia, there are a surprising number of cycling holidays on offer from specialist tour operators (such as Mountain Bike Namibia, w mountainbikenamibia.com; African Bikers, w africanbikers.com; and Bike Tours, w biketours.com), as well as more mainstream companies (such as Exodus, and Trailfinders); the latter will also organize your flights.
+While you’d imagine the hot dusty roads and huge distances between sights would deter most people from pedalling round Namibia, there are a surprising number of cycling holidays on offer from specialist tour operators (such as Mountain Bike Namibia; African Bikers; and Bike Tours), as well as more mainstream companies (such as Exodus, and Trailfinders); the latter will also organize your flights.
 The fact that many roads are deserted and the scenery can be spectacular makes Namibia, in some respects, ideal for cycling.
 However, the extreme heat, dust and isolation mean that independent cyclists need to be experienced, fit and totally self-sufficient in case of breakdown, carrying plenty of water and food, with adequate protection for the head and neck from the brutal sun.
 The BEN network of bike shops offers bike repairs.

 Although forbidden in national parks and along some routes, such as the Swakopmund–Windhoek road, hitchhiking is a common way of getting about in less populated areas, though you’d be wise not to do it alone.
 You should, however, offer to contribute to fuel costs (generally the price of a bus fare), though if you’re lucky your ride may decline to take you up on the offer.
 On some roads you could be waiting hours for a vehicle to pass, so it’s important to have enough food and especially water to sustain you, as well as protection from the sun.
 Shared rides are sometimes advertised in the backpacker hostels in Windhoek.